WHO: Europe the only region with rise in COVID-19 last week - NewsBreak

 WHO: Europe the only region with rise in COVID-19 last week

-LONDON — (AP) — The World Health Organization said there was a 7% rise in new coronavirus cases across Europe last week, the only region in the world where cases increased, and said uneven vaccine uptake posed a threat to the continent.
+The World Health Organization said there was a 7% rise in new coronavirus cases across Europe last week, the only region in the world where cases increased.

-In its weekly assessment of the pandemic, the U.N. health agency said there were about 2.7 million new COVID-19 cases and more than 46,000 deaths last week worldwide, similar to the numbers reported the previous week.
+In its weekly assessment of the pandemic released late Tuesday, the U.N. health agency said there were about 2.7 million new COVID-19 cases and more than 46,000 deaths last week, similar to the numbers reported the previous week.
+Britain Russia and Turkey accounted for the most cases.

-WHO said the two regions with the highest rates of COVID-19 incidence were Europe and the Americas.
-Globally, the U.S. reported the biggest number of new cases, more than 580,000, which still represented a 11% decline.

 In the past week, Russia has repeatedly broken new daily records for COVID-19 cases and the number of infections in the U.K. has surged to levels not seen since mid-July.